enram/bird-migration-flow-visualization/documentation/stsm-report.md

 ## Description of the work

-For an overview of the achieved milestones for the visualization, [see here](https://github.com/enram/bird-migration-flow-visualization/issues/milestones?state=closed).
+Milestone links below give a list of the achieved tasks and closed issues.
+For an overview of all achieved milestones for the visualization, [see here](https://github.com/enram/bird-migration-flow-visualization/issues/milestones?state=closed).

 ### Monday June 2